 Zygomatic implants are specially designed to be implanted into the zygomatic bones of the face, rather than in the jawbones.
 The zygomatic bones are the hard cheekbones that sit just underneath the eyes.
 Zygomatic implants are placed by going through the sinuses to reach the zygomatic bones.
 They use an arch form known as “cross arch splinting” which helps the implants support one another instead of relying solely on the bone for support.
 Because of this, zygomatic implants cannot be used to replace a single tooth, as is the case with sinus lifts.
 Instead, zygomatic implants are only used when replacing a full set of upper teeth.
 Zygomatic implants also allow for immediate load all-on-four implants.
 This means that in as little as one procedure patients can leave with a new set of teeth.

 As you can see, both options offer very different ways to use dental implants to replace missing teeth.
 While this article provides a brief comparison of these two methods, only a consultation with an experienced implant dentist can help you to decide which option will work best for you.
-There are several factors that must be considered when deciding between the two options, which is why it is recommended to speak with an implant specialist.
+There are several factors that must be considered when deciding between the two options, which is why it is recommended to speak with an implant dentist.